BernardGreenberg/NXSYS/Relay Compiler/README.md

 Under either kind of emulation, NXSYS **Draw Relay** will show X86 code, just as in the Intel build.
 Note that such displays use the Intel notation (e.g., **mov rdx,rsi**) not the AT&T notation preferred by Apple (**movq %rsi,%rdx** -- note the reversed operands!).

 The Intel builds (Mac or Windows) do not offer access to the emulator (which only emulates Intel, not ARM -- Apple doesn't supply a "2attesoR", either).
 Remember that the traditional way to use NXSYS is with interpreted list-structure code (**.trk**), not compiled objects at all!

+**In summary**, X86-compiled **.tko**s can be built or used on any NXSYS build on Windows or macOS, but ARM **.tko**s can only be used on ARM Macs, although they can be built on any platform or architecture.